seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **ULYSSES**
 Troy, yet upon his basis, had been down,
-And the great Hector’s sword had lack’d a master,
+And the great Hector's sword had lack'd a master,
 But for these instances.
 The specialty of rule hath been neglected:
 And, look, how many Grecian tents do stand